Jim McGreevey: Memoir

-Divinity studies and community-building
+Teaching, divinity studies and community-building

+In November 2006, McGreevey was hired as an executive in residence to teach ethics, law and leadership at Kean University in Union, New Jersey.

-McGreevey and his partner Mark O'Donnell regularly attended Saint Bartholomew's Episcopal Church in New York, in addition to a local parish in New Jersey.
-At St. Bartholomew's, McGreevey was received into the Episcopal Church on Sunday, April 29, 2007.
-He was accepted to General Theological Seminary, from which he received the degree of Master of Divinity, a prerequisite to becoming an Episcopal priest.
+After being received into the Episcopal Church in 2007, McGreevey was accepted into General Theological Seminary.
+He earned the degree of Master of Divinity, a prerequisite to becoming an Episcopal priest.
 In 2009, McGreevey told The New York Times that he volunteered for Exodus Ministries, where he performed service to former prisoners seeking rehabilitation at the Church of Living Hope in Harlem, New York.
 On November 16, 2009, WCBS-TV reported that McGreevey was continuing his training at All Saints Episcopal Church in Hoboken.
 An April 2011 report indicated that McGreevey's bid for ordination had been rejected.
+He later rejoined the Catholic Church.

-McGreevey then worked at Integrity House at the Hudson County Correctional Facility with women inmates with a history of drug use.
+McGreevey has worked at Integrity House at the Hudson County Correctional Facility with women inmates with a history of drug use.

 McGreevey's life after politics, his pursuit of the priesthood, and his ministry to prison inmates are covered in a 2013 HBO documentary film, Fall to Grace, directed by Alexandra Pelosi.

-Jersey City Employment & Training Program and NJ ReEntry

 In July 2013, McGreevey was appointed executive director of Jersey City's Employment & Training Program (JCETP).
 The program, which provides re-entry coaching for those released from prison, along with other services, such as job opportunities and training, and substance abuse rehabilitation is based at The Hub in the city's Jackson Hill neighborhood.
-Jersey City Mayor Steven Fulop felt as though McGreevey was "a valuable asset" to have in this position relating to his ten-plus years working within the government.
-Also having first-hand experiences with helping the population of those previously incarcerated by serving as a mentor and spiritual counselor to women at the Hudson County Jail added to his qualifications for the executive director position.
+Jersey City Mayor Steven Fulop stated that McGreevey was "a valuable asset" to have in this position.

-Among those at the September 2014 opening of the facility called Martin's Place (located on the major street of Martin Luther King Drive) were Brendan Byrne, Tom Kean, Steve Fulop, Chris Christie, Robert Menendez, Nancy Pelosi and Cornell William Brooks.
-The prisoner re-entry program, funded by the New Jersey Parole Board with a $4.2 million grant, is located in Sacred Heart Church, also in the neighborhood.
-The program is a model for a statewide program to be expanded in 2015, initially to four other counties.
+Among those at the September 2014 opening of the facility called Martin's Place were Brendan Byrne, Tom Kean, Steve Fulop, Chris Christie, Robert Menendez, Nancy Pelosi and Cornell William Brooks.
+The prisoner re-entry program, funded by the New Jersey Parole Board with a $4.2 million grant, is housed in Sacred Heart Church, also located in the neighborhood.

 In January 2019, the board of the JCETP voted to terminate McGreevey's employment.
 A forensic audit suggested that funds had been inappropriately re-directed to another program, NJ ReEntry.
-McGreevey claimed that independent audits confirmed all funds were accounted for and that the move was political.
+McGreevey claimed that the move was political and asserted that eight independent audits found no wrongdoing.

-During the COVID-19 pandemic in New Jersey, McGreevey sought to place early-release prisoners, many of whom were homeless, in make-shift shelters.
+During the COVID-19 pandemic in New Jersey, McGreevey sought to place early-release prisoners, many of whom were homeless, in makeshift shelters.

+McGreevey serves as Executive Director and Chairman of the Board of the New Jersey Reentry Corporation (NJRC).